FlorSanders/FlorSandersBe/content/posts/solidiot/index.md

 ![solid-iot-network](solid-iot-network.jpg)

-If you want to get technical, I encourage you to read the [conference paper](https://lib.ugent.be/catalog/pug01:8694858), <a href={internshipReport} download>internship report</a> or <a href={thesisReport} download>thesis report (Dutch)</a> on the subject or to dive into the code base for the [internship project](https://github.com/lab9k/Solid-Pods-For-IoT) or my [bachelor thesis](https://github.com/th1j5/IoT-Solid-project).
+If you want to get technical, I encourage you to read the [conference paper](https://lib.ugent.be/catalog/pug01:8694858), [internship report](internship-report.pdf) or [thesis report (Dutch)](thesis-report.pdf) on the subject or to dive into the code base for the [internship project](https://github.com/lab9k/Solid-Pods-For-IoT) or my [bachelor thesis](https://github.com/th1j5/IoT-Solid-project).
 You're also most welcome to send me a message regarding any questions, remarks or suggestions on the subject.